rossedward-arch/ml-generative-energy-design/learning_roadmap/01_foundation/01_progress_log.md

 * Applied functions and loops together to simulate basic HVAC control logic over daily temperature data, where a function might represent an HVAC unit and a list holds temperature readings.

 **Reflections & Insights**:
 * **Functions**: Significantly improve code modularity, readability, and reusability.
-This will be paramount for managing the complexity of different building system models (e.g., separate functions for natural ventilation, lighting control, envelope performance) within a larger simulation framework.
+This will be important for managing the complexity of different building system models (e.g., separate functions for natural ventilation, lighting control, envelope performance) within a larger simulation framework.
-* **Lists**: Are clearly essential for storing time-series energy data (e.g., hourly energy consumption, sensor readings), building component properties, or simulation outputs.
+* **Lists**: Are essential for storing time-series energy data (e.g., hourly energy consumption, sensor readings), building component properties, or simulation outputs.
 Their flexibility makes them ideal for dynamic data handling.
 * **Looping with Data Structures**: The combination of loops and lists enables scalable processing of large datasets, which is critical for energy modeling and machine learning applications that often involve extensive input or output data.
 * **Variable Scope**: Understanding local vs. global scope is critical for preventing unintended side effects and ensuring data integrity across different parts of a program.

 **Challenges**:
-* Initially struggled with the nuances of local vs. global variable scope, leading to unexpected behavior in early function calls.
+* Initially struggled with the differences between local vs. global variable scope, leading to unexpected behavior in early function calls.
 * Avoiding common logical errors like off-by-one errors when slicing or iterating through lists.
 * Maintaining clean and readable code, especially when nesting loops and managing complex list manipulations.